mdolab/dafoam/doc/source/Tutorials.rst

 Tutorials
 ---------

-There are multiple optimization cases in the tutorials folder.
+There are multiple optimization cases in the **tutorials** folder.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    Tutorial_Aerodynamics
    Tutorial_HeatTransfer